Qrlew/docs/deep_dive.md

 *Relation* (*Map*) associated to the query: `SELECT a, count(abs(10*a+b)) AS x FROM table_1 WHERE b>-0.1 AND a IN (1,2,3) GROUP BY a`.
 The arrows point to the inputs of each *Relation*.
 Note the propagation of the data type ranges.
 ```

-This representation is central to [Qrlew](https://qrlew.github.io/); all the features described below are built upon it.
+This representation is central to [Qrlew]; all the features described below are built upon it.
 A *Relation*, along with all the sub-*Relations* it depends on, will be called the *computation graph* or the *graph* of a *Relation*.

 ### Range Propagation

 Most [DP](/definitions.md#differential-privacy-dp) mechanisms aggregating numbers require the knowledge of some bounds on the values (see {cite}`dwork2014algorithmic`).
 Even if some bounds are known for some *Relations* like source **Tables**, it is not trivial to propagate these bounds through the steps of the computation.

-To help with range propagation, [Qrlew](https://qrlew.github.io/) introduces two useful concepts:
+To help with range propagation, [Qrlew] introduces two useful concepts:

 * The concept of *$k$-Interval*, which are finite unions of at most $k$ closed intervals.
 A *$k$-Interval* can be noted:
 $$I = \bigcup_{i=1}^{j\leq k}\left[a_i, b_i\right]$$